Tractable Approximation of Labeled Multi-Object Posterior Densities: Multi-Object Trajectory Density Approximation

 Analogous to single-object smoothing \cite{meditch1973,anderson1979,doucet2009}, a finite-window approximation of the multi-scan multi-object density with minimal Kullback-Leibler divergence is summarized in Proposition \ref{prop:smoothing_window_approx}. \begin{prop} Given the multi-scan multi-object density $\boldsymbol{\pi}_{j:k}$ on the window $\{j:k\}$, the minimal Kullback-Leibler divergence approximation of $\boldsymbol{\pi}_{j:k}$ by multi-densities on the sub-windows $\{j^{(i)}:k^{(i)}\}_{i\in\{1:N_{S}\}}$ is given by

-\end{prop} Using a set of $N_{S}$ disjoint shorter windows, the multi-scan multi-object density on $\{j:k\}$ can be approximated by the product of multi-scan multi-object densities on $\{j^{(i)}:k^{(i)}\}$, $i=1:N_{S}$ with minimal Kullback-Leibler divergence (see proof of Proposition \ref{prop:smoothing_window_approx} in Supplementary Materials).
+\end{prop} Using a set of $N_{S}$ disjoint shorter windows, the multi-scan multi-object density on $\{j:k\}$ can be approximated by the product of multi-scan multi-object densities on $\{j^{(i)}:k^{(i)}\}$, $i=1:N_{S}$ with minimal Kullback-Leibler divergence (see Subsection \ref{subsec:proof_moving_window} of the Supplementary Materials for proof).